j0code/fileserve/README.md

 It serves / if not told otherwise.

+> Do not use this as a webserver.
+It is not protected against path traversal and connections are never encrypted!

 ### How to use?
 1. Download it (green "Code" button > Download ZIP, or clone it)
 2. Run it